 We will continue to update these stats through 2023 as new reports are produced by the main email platforms which we link to show the latest open rates and clickthrough rates.

 We have a wide range of tools and templates for marketers looking to make data-driven marketing decisions.
 Whether you're looking for channel excellence or marketing strategy advice, we've got resources to support your digital marketing optimization journey.

 Q1.
 What are the email open and clickthrough rates by industry?

-This table, from data published as of 9 March 2021, gives the average email open and clickthrough rates by industry.
+This table, from data for B2B and B2C businesses published in January 2023 by Constant Contact, gives the average email open and clickthrough rates by industry.
 The overall average open rate is 16.97%, with a 10.29% CTR - how do your email rates compare?

 It's a useful report because it has the breakdown of opens, clicks and unsubscribes by industry for B2B and B2C markets.
 This shows a much lower response in some sectors such as Events, Education, and Legal Services.

 If you're working for a retailer I recommend taking a look at the Barilliance Retail email marketing statistics which have good insight on engagement with different types of retail email and the impact of personalization.

 I also like that includes Click to Open rates which is one of the best ways to compare the effective of your email creative.